LeszekBlazewski/Databases1/README.md

 ## Main target

-We were supposed to design and implement a simple database which would help SwimmingPools with data maintanace and information flow.
+We were supposed to design and implement a simple database which would help SwimmingPools with data maintenance and information flow.

 ## What can I find here ?

 Repository contains full database dump which can be used with ORACLE DATA PUMP tool to create your own instance.

-I have also included implemented data generators written durning the process of implementation.
+I have also included implemented data generators written during the process of implementation.

 The last thing you can find here are some fancy triggers and PL/SQL procedures which were used to meet given project specification.